brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 This isn't what most people would consider to be modern C++, and isn't the way we solve this problem today, but it does work.
 Let's consider the salient features of this approach.

-It's a very **explicit** opt-in, the only way for `SeqNum` to satisfy `std::Printable`{:.language-cpp} is to inherit from it.
+It's a very <span class="token important">explicit</span> opt-in, the only way for `SeqNum` to satisfy `std::Printable`{:.language-cpp} is to inherit from it.
 That's not going to happen by accident.
-It's also **intrusive** - you have to modify the class itself to add this behavior, both because you need to inherit and to add member functions.
+It's also <span class="token important">intrusive</span> - you have to modify the class itself to add this behavior, both because you need to inherit and to add member functions.
 An intrusive approach is inherently extremely limiting - can't satisfy concepts for any fundamental types or arrays, or any types you don't own.

+However, this gives us the benefit that the operations we need to customize are <span class="token important">checked early</span>.
+There are two different things I mean when I want to talk about early checking, directed towards two different people:

-However, this gives us the benefit that the operations we need to customize are **checked early**.
-If we got the signature to `print()`{:.language-cpp} wrong, that would be a compiler error at the point of definition.
-If we forgot to customize a function entirely, that would be a compile error when we try to construct a `SeqNum` - with a clearly enumerated list of virtual functions we missed.
+- for the type author: to ensure that the concept was correctly opted into.
+In this case, if we got the signature to `print()`{:.language-cpp} wrong, that would be a compiler error at the point of definition.
+If we forgot to override a function entirely, that would be a compile error when we try to construct a `SeqNum` - with a clearly enumerated list of virtual functions we missed.
+- for the algorithm author: to ensure that the interface is used properly.
+In this case, if we wrote a function that took a `std::Printable const& p`{:.language-cpp} to apply to any printable type, and tried to write `p.print()`{:.language-cpp} or `p.display()`{:.language-cpp}, those would be compiler errors at the point of definition of the function - rather than at its point of use.

 Let's pick a different concept: equality comparable.
 Here's how we might implement that a classical, object-oriented interface (there may be a better way to do this, specifically, but hopefully this is sufficiently illustrative):